philfrei/AudioCue/README.md

 * *Compressed audio formats are not currently supported.
 As a work-around, if you are able to use another library to decompress your audio to PCM data as normalized stereo floats (data range -1 to 1, left then right), AudioCue will accept that array as input.*
 * *This is not a 3D audio system.
 Major elements like delay-based panning, distance attenuation, Doppler effects, are not implemented.*

+### Demo Jars (including source code):
+[SlidersDemo](http://adonax.com/AudioCue/slidersdemo.jar) allows you three concurrent playbacks of a .wav of a bell.
+Sliders provided alter pitch, volume and panning in real time.
+A playback using Java `Clip` is provided for comparison purposes.
+[FrogPondDemo](http://adonax.com/AudioCue/frogponddemo.jar) creates a soundscape of many frogs from a single croak I recorded at nearby El Cerrito Creek.
+[BattleFieldDemo](http://adonax.com/AudioCue/battlefielddemo.jar) creates a soundscape of fighting in a war zone, from a wav of a single gunshot (slight cheat: the machine gun uses an Audacity edit of the same gunshot that trims the decay a bit).

 ### How to get it:

 [Gradle (Maven, Sbt, Leiningen)](https://jitpack.io/#philfrei/AudioCue)